CGum/uni-student-course-page-redesign/README.md

 ![p6](https://user-images.githubusercontent.com/35476666/125223775-2e471100-e281-11eb-98d5-fc8ca0726819.PNG)

 I have deleted some information for privacy purposes but the highlighted areas in different colors throw a lot of unnecessary and unavoidable information in the users face.

-Some of the code itself contains information about UNBC courses which is not available publicly so I will be removing those pieces from my code, which makes the program not runnable.
-I will still put rest of the code on here for viewing though.

 When I run the code with all files and data included the following is what it looks like.